-RBC GAM's investment teams consider material ESG factors that they determine may impact the value or price of investments, for applicable investments8.
+RBC GAM's investment teams incorporate material ESG factors into their investment decisions, for applicable types of investments8.
 This may include nature-related factors such as biodiversity and land use, natural resource use, water stress, sustainable forest management and other factors, when financially material to a sector or issuer.
 Investment teams have their own processes for integrating material ESG factors and for determining materiality, drawing from tools like the Sustainability Accounting Standards Board (SASB)9 materiality matrix, internal research and resources, speaking with industry experts, and sell-side and external research.
-They are also equipped with data and insights to manage the risk exposure of their portfolios, with data available on a wide range of factors, including financial and nature-related factors.
-Investment teams integrate material ESG factors into their portfolio management decisions in a manner that complements their distinct investment approaches and mandates.
+They are also equipped with data and insights to manage the risk exposure of their portfolios, with data available on a wide range of factors, including financial and naturerelated factors.
+Investment teams incorporate material ESG factors in a manner that complements their distinct investment approaches and mandates.